LinaParren/The-Valley-npm/README.md

 # The Valley

-In this GitHUb repository, I will be keeping track of the assessment that I will be performing for an internship at The Valley.
+In this GitHub repository, I will be keeping track of the assessment that I will be performing for an internship at The Valley.